node-energy/node-energy-pre-commit-hooks/README.md

   - You can pass the path to your liccheck `strategy.ini` as argument: `args: [--strategy, path/to/strategy.ini]`.
     The default is `strategy.ini`
+  - This hook may fail if your environment is not in sync with `Pipfile.lock`.
+    In this case, do a `pipenv sync --dev`.

 ### Adding new hooks